johnfliu818/required-parameters/README.md

 * `required-pm` does not contain ES6 code itself, so there is no need to transpile it using Babel.

+2. What qualifies as valid parameter in `required-pm`?
+* A field is considered missing if its value is `undefined` or `null`.
+We designed it this way to make `required-pm` most convenient to use.
+We may in the future introduce a mode that only checks for `undefined`.

-2. Does `required-pm` support multiple modes of operation?
+3. Does `required-pm` support multiple modes of operation?
 * We are trying to keep `required-pm` as simple to use as possible, so there is no immediate plan to improve support of mixed mode operation.
 If you have a use case that can benefit from mixed mode operation, drop us a note at GitHub issues